Blesmol/pfscf/docs/faq.md

 # Frequently Asked Questions

-!!! info ""

 This is the section about general questions.
 In case you are having problems with using the program, please have a look at the [troubleshooting chapter](troubleshooting.md)

 ??? question "What types of chronicles / game systems are supported at the moment?"